mapbox/mapbox-gl-native/platform/ios/docs/guides/UserInteractions.md

 The gesture recognizers that you add will take priority over the built-in gesture recognizer.
 You can also set up your own gesture recognizer to work simultaneously with built-in gesture recognizers by using `-gestureRecognizer:shouldRecognizeSimultaneouslyWithGestureRecognizer:`, allowing you to enhance already existing gesture recognizers.

-You can also add gesture recognizers that are only called when the default gesture recognizer fails, such as when a user taps on a part of the map that is not an annotation.
+You can also add gesture recognizers that are only called when the default gesture recognizer fails (and vice versa), such as when a user taps on a part of the map that is not an annotation.
 For example:

 `let gestureRecognizers = mapView.gestureRecognizers
 let singleTapGestureRecognizer = UITapGestureRecognizer(target: self, action: #selector(myCustomFunction))